Frequently Asked Questions

 What Is Your Favorite Country?

 That's a very tough question.
-We love different things about everywhere we're lucky enough to visit.
+We love different things about everywhere we're lucky enough to live or visit.

-Favorite Trip: Morocco (Fes, in particular, was amazing)
+Favorite Trip: Morocco (Fes, in particular, was amazing.
+Exploring the maze of little streets leaves you wondering where you are.)

-Favorite Place to Eat: Israel (Jerusalem had amazing food)
+Favorite Place to Eat: Israel (Jerusalem had delicious food)

-Favorite Spot to Relax: Bora Bora (possibly the most beautiful place ever)
+Favorite Spot to Relax: Bora Bora (possibly the most beautiful place in the world)

 Favorite City: Cairo (the history, the pyramids, standing inside the Great Pyramid, the Sphinx...need we say more?)

-Favorite Place to Live: Tie between Barcelona and Copenhagen (great way of life, great people, the whole package)
+Favorite Place to Live: Tie between Barcelona and Copenhagen (way of life, king people, the whole package)

 Favorite Country: France is the one place that stirs up all of the feels.
 It's all of the little pieces that make this country so unique.
 The people, the food, the wine, the history, the art, the fashion, the vibe, and the way of life.